 Traditionally, cream from buffalo milk is used in India to make ghee.
 However you are good to go with organic butter.

 - A stick of butter yields about 1/2 cup of ghee.
 You can make as much as you want, adjusting the boiling time in the recipe.

 - Any kind of spices or dried herbs can be mixed in to make add a robust flavor.
 You can alternatively add whole spices during boiling for a mellowed down flavor.

-After about 25-28 minutes, the boiling process will slow considerably and you will see a middle layer having a clear, golden brown appearance.
+Slowly, the boiling process will reduce and you will see a middle layer having a clear, golden brown appearance.
+This can take up to an hour .
 This is the ghee.
 Carefully spoon off the top layer of scum, making sure not to disturb the layer of solids on the bottom.

 Line your sieve with cheesecloth, then strain off the ghee into air-tight canisters.
 Discard the solids at the bottom.

 Homemade ghee can be stored at room temperature during winter months for upto 1-2 months, keep it refrigerated during summers.

 Enjoy & Thanks for stopping by!